-Urine now passes from the kidneys through the ureters, and out of the body through the stoma.
-(We will discuss your stoma in more details in the next section of this booklet).
-You wear a pouching system (also called an appliance or pouch) over your stoma to collect urine as it leaves your body.
+An ileostomy is a surgical procedure that creates an opening in your abdomen through which the end of your small intestine is redirected, brought to the surface of the skin, and stitched to your abdomen to form a new exit for waste from your bowels.
+The new opening is called a stoma.
+(We will discuss your stoma in more detail in the next section of this booklet.)
+You wear a pouching system (also called an appliance or pouch) over your stoma to collect effluent from your bowels.